-How does Sprk work with the British Business Bank?
+Working with the British Business Bank

 The British Business Bank has provided an initial £20m funding facility to Sprk.
 The facility will provide capital to smaller businesses in the UK engaged in innovation.